cdoremus/deno-blog/posts/DRAFT_Testing_Fresh_Components,_Middleware_and_Handlers_with_fresh-testing-library.2023-10-15.md

   });
 });
 ```
+While `fresh-testing-library` uses Preact Testing Library under the covers, be aware that when checking out Preact Testing Library examples, nearly all of them use `jest` and its `expect` verification function which is not available for `fresh-testing-library` tests.
+Instead you should use functions in the `assert` module of the Deno standard library.

 Run `fresh-testing-library` tests with this command line:
 ```bash
 deno test --allow-read --allow-env
 ```
 Both permission flags are required because the `jsdom` library is used internally in component tests.
 You might also need to add other permission flags depending on the code you are testing.

 ## Rendering components under test

 The first thing you need in a `fresh-testing-library` test is a call the library's `render` function.
 It is used to instantiate the component-under-test.
 Its first argument is required and is the JSX representation of a component including its props.